VladimirVladimirovichKucher/vpnlink/README.md

 1. Set up the configuration file

-> macvtap setting is relatively simple, you only need to configure the corresponding parameters.
+> arp_proxy has high performance and is relatively simple to set up; you only need to configure the corresponding parameters.
 >
 > Network requirements: The network needs to support ARP transmission, and ordinary intranet IP can be announced through ARP.
 >